LerdXpress/SmartHouse-Blocklist/README.md

 ## How To Load Into Other Compatible Services

-- uBlock Origin / Adblock Plus / AdGuard Browser Extension:
-  Add the blocklist URL in your Filter Lists dashboard and apply changes.
 - Pi-hole:
   Use Group Management → Adlists, paste the URL, save, then update gravity.
-- NextDNS:
-  Add to Custom Lists → Blocklist.
 - Technitium DNS Server:
   Add under Blocklist Sources.
+- uBlock Origin / Adblock Plus / AdGuard Browser Extension:
+  Add the blocklist URL in your Filter Lists dashboard and apply changes.
 - Other ABP/uBlock compatible services:
   Check platform documentation for best method of adding custom lists.